svgeesus/ondesModulaire/transpositeurs/Readme.md

 That trim will also affect the DAC output, but DAC scaling has its own trimmer and can also be adjusted digitally.

-### Output (second inverting stage to restore polarity)
+### Output (second inverting mixer stage to restore polarity)

 Use innie 47r and 33pF C0G cap for cv inverter topology. [got 47R 0.1% and 33pF]
 trim for gain 1.0 with offset jumpered to 0V.
-If that trim shifts the offset, re-trim offset trimmer to compensate CV out.
+If that trim shifts the offset, correct 0V code digitally to compensate CV out.

 Both inputs to the mixer via 3-way pin connector, can be jumpered to 0V (for trimming) or actual voltage.

 Option: Use Hinton balanced output impedance circuit, Bantam TT.

+### MIDI out

+Button status expressed as MIDI 14bit pitchbend, output over DIN current loop with 3V3 resistor values using circuit from (CA-033) MIDI 1.0 Electrical Specification Update [2014].

 ## PCB